 NASA internships occur within the following 4 sessions per year generally corresponding to the academic calendar: spring, summer, fall, and year-long (often following the academic year Aug.-May)

 NASA internships are available to high school through graduate level students attending full-time accredited programs appropriate to the NASA internship opportunity for which they receive an offer.
-U.S. citizenship is required.
+U.S. citizenship is required for most internship opportunities.
+Select opportunities are also open to citizens from countries participating in the NASA International Internship (I^2) Program.
 Applicants must be enrolled full-time in a degree-granting course of study appropriate to NASA's long-term professional workforce needs.
 College-level interns must maintain a minimum GPA of 3.0 on a 4.0 scale or equivalent.
 While NASA Internships are available to students in a wide-variety of majors ranging from business to science and engineering, individual internship opportunities will target specific disciplines.
 Applicants have the opportunity to browse and selectively apply for specific internship opportunities once their application is complete.

 NASA internships are available throughout the calendar year.
 The majority of opportunities are full-time and occur in three sessions which generally follow the academic calendar.
 Fall and spring internships are typically 16 weeks in length, while summer internships are a minimum of 10 weeks for collegiate applicants and 8 weeks for High School students or educators.